efisk15/Grade-Calculator/README.md

 Run the program from the terminal.

 How to Use
+Run 'make' to create the executable then enter './main' to run the program.
 Add and manage semesters using commands like -as to add or -ds to delete.
 Add and modify classes with associated grades and credits using commands like -ac to add or -cc to change class details.
 Calculate cumulative GPA using the -gpa command.